 1398.63

-After deferral, or prior to attempting to transmit again immediately after a successful transmission, the STA shall select a random backoff interval and shall decrement the backoff interval counter while the medium is idle.
+After deferral, or prior to attempting to transmit again immediately after a successful transmission, the STA shall initialize a backoff counter to a random backoff count (see equation 10-1) and shall decrement the backoff counter once per interval of aSlotTime (a backoff slot) while the medium is idle.

 1426.41

-After this DIFS or EIFS medium idle time, the STA shall then generate a random backoff period (defined by Equation (10-1)) for an additional deferral time before transmitting unless the backoff timer already contains a nonzero value, in which case the selection of a random number is not needed and not performed.
+After this DIFS or EIFS medium idle time, the STA shall then generate a random backoff count (defined by Equation (10-1)) for an additional deferral time before transmitting unless the backoff counter already contains a nonzero value, in which case the selection of a random number is not needed and not performed.

 1426.48

-Backoff Time = Random()  aSlotTime
+Backoff Count = Random()

 1429.20

 A STA performing the backoff procedure shall use the CS mechanism (see 10.3.2.1 (CS mechanism)) to determine whether there is activity during each backoff slot.
-If no medium activity is indicated for the duration of a particular backoff slot, then the backoff procedure shall decrement its backoff timer by aSlotTime.
+If no medium activity is indicated for the duration of a particular backoff slot, then the backoff procedure shall decrement its backoff counter.

-If the medium is determined to be busy at any time during a backoff slot, then the backoff procedure is suspended; that is, the backoff timer shall not decrement for that slot.
-The medium shall be determined to be idle the duration of a DIFS or EIFS, as appropriate (see 10.3.2.3 (IFS)), before the backoff procedure is allowed to resume.
+If the medium is determined to be busy at any time during a backoff slot, then the backoff counter shall not be decremented for that slot.
+The backoff counter is next decremented after the medium has been determined to be idle the duration of a DIFS or EIFS, as appropriate (see 10.3.2.3 (IFS)), plus aSlotTime .

-Transmission shall commence when the backoff timer reaches 0.”
+Transmission shall commence when the backoff counter equals 0.”

 (Note to editor: This sentence is now a seperate para)

 1429.41

-If the transmission is successful, the CW value reverts to aCWmin before the random backoff interval is chosen, and the SSRC and/or SLRC are updated as described in 10.3.3 (Random backoff time).
-The result of this procedure is that transmitted frames from a STA are always separated by at least one backoff interval.
+If the transmission is successful, the CW value reverts to aCWmin before the random backoff count is chosen, and the SSRC and/or SLRC are updated as described in 10.3.3 (Random backoff time).
+The result of this procedure is that transmitted frames from a STA are always separated by at least DIFS.

 1429.57

-Within an IBSS a separate backoff interval shall be generated to precede the transmission of a Beacon frame
+Within an IBSS a separate backoff count shall be generated to precede the transmission of a Beacon frame

 At 1486.28

-Each EDCAF shall maintain a backoff timer, which has a value measured in backoff slots as described below
+Each EDCAF shall maintain a backoff counter, which has a value measured in backoff slots as described below

-When the backoff procedure is invoked, the backoff timer is set to an integer
+When the backoff procedure is invoked, the backoff counter is set to an integer

+At 1487.19

+- Decrement the backoff timercounter

 1487.31

-At each of the above-described specific slot boundaries, each EDCAF shall decrement the backoff timer if the
+At each of the above-described specific slot boundaries, each EDCAF shall decrement the backoff counter if the

-backoff timer for that EDCAF has a nonzero value.
+backoff counter for that EDCAF has a nonzero value.

 1487.37 and 1487.47

-The backoff timer for that EDCAF has a value of 0, and
+The backoff counter for that EDCAF has a value of 0, and

+At 1489.40

+… and the backoff timercounter has a value of 0.